jc-prg/mbox/BACKLOG.md

 ## ToDo

+- BUG srv: looses internet connection from time to time; -> check if internet connect exists first

 ### IN PROGRESS

 - BUG Play stream in local mode

 ### KNOWN BUGS

-- BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again)
 - BUG server - after connecting card to album the message "invalid entry connected" is spoken -> move all data to cache directly
 - BUG server - Start with STREAM and card laying on the RFID sensor leads to an error -> remove card_id, until connection is OK
 - BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?